Skip to Content

 Conclusion

-So as you see, it is possible to store potatoes from the time of harvest right up until the time of planting the following year’s crop.
+So as you see, it is possible to store potatoes from harvest until the planting of the following year’s crop.
 Follow the advice in this article, and you will have potatoes all winter long as your staple food source.